FOR EMPLOYEES ON A MOBILE CONTRACT

 - depending on the context, possibility to bring partner/spouse and children under 20 years of age on assignment;

-- separation allowances paid when the employee’s partner/spouse (Sfr 1,000 per month) and up to four children (Sfr 500 per child per month) do not accompany him/her on assignment;
+- separation allowances paid when the employee’s partner/spouse (Sfr 600 per month) and up to four children (max Sfr 2000 per family per month) do not accompany him/her on assignment;

-- primary and secondary schooling paid for accompanying children between three and 20 years of age at schools selected by the ICRC;
+- primary and secondary schooling paid for accompanying children between three and 20 years of age up to 25,000 Swiss francs per child per school year and a maximum of 4 children (i.e. no more than 100,000 Swiss francs per school year);

 • Other Benefits and Insurances